EiNSTeiN-/hexrays-python/README.md

 Author: EiNSTeiN_ <einstein@g3nius.org>

+### Note: this plugin has been merged into IDAPython.

+Get the latest version here: https://code.google.com/p/idapython/

 ### What is this?

 This is an IDA Pro plugin which provides python bindings around the Hexrays Decompiler SDK API.